 - how to compost horse manure

-- how to shred rabbit manure
+- age rabbit manure

-- how to compost cattle manure
+- how long does it take to make compost out of cow manure